-Articles tagged “costarica”
+Articles tagged “Costarica”

 Why does Google get internationalization wrong?

 “Internationalization” is, roughly speaking, geek-speak for the process of supporting multiple languages on a website.
 For a company doing business in multiple countries, it needs to be done - otherwise you’ll risk losing the attention of people who don’t speak your development team’s native language.
 There are standards defined that specify what language to serve a website in to a particular user.
 So why do some of the world’s biggest sites get it wrong?
+Let’s take a tour of the landscape.

 The Border Run

 Road engineers in Costa Rica do not worry about snow and ice.
 Whereas highway builders in the US might dynamite a chunk of a mountain to provide a road that maintains a reasonable gradient as it climbs, the road engineers of the tropics are happy to run straight upslope if there’s no good alternative.
 Asphalt was laid surprisingly recently on some relatively important routes; the Costanera, for example, which is the coastal “highway” that connects Jaco to Paso Canoas at the Panamanian border, was only paved in the early 2000s.
+Old timer gringos talk of having to ford rivers in their trusty land cruisers in the bad old days of the late 90s, with teams of oxen standing by at either side of the river crossing to pull cars up the banks and back to the bumpy dirt roads.

 The post office is dead

-People Love Institutions Institutions are comforting and predictable.
+Institutions are comforting and predictable.
 They bring some measure of order to the world, even when that order is rife with inefficiency.
 When we moved to Costa Rica, one of the surprising differences that we encountered was that there is no postal delivery service.
 Because there’s no postal service, there was never any need for mailing addresses, and so houses and businesses are often referenced by landmark.
 I shit you not, we visited a freight importer’s office whose address was “200 meters west of the Firestone”.

 Fedex and the Car Parts